Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference

-There are practical steps to forgiving others that each Christian should take into consideration when needing to forgive others and when instructing others to forgive.
+There are practical steps and prayer to forgive others that we as Christians should take into consideration when needing to forgive others and when instructing others to forgive.

 The weight of the deep pain is hard enough, but covering others with guilt and shame, because they are struggling to forgive, is another level of sadness.